johnHackworth/goblin/doc/raspbian_install.md

 ## A note about shell commands

-Each block of shell commands is be stand-alone.
+Each block of shell commands is meant to be stand-alone.
 If you want to just do everything as the `goblin` user (which we're going to create in a moment) you can omit the `sudo -u goblin bash` lines.

 ## Storage